ipfabric/docs/docs/IP_Fabric_GUI/inventory/index.md

 ## Overview

-The inventory provides an overview list of sites, devices, modules, interfaces, and users discovered within the network.
+The inventory provides an overview list of sites, devices, modules, interfaces, and users discovered within the network, together with the applications that run on top of it.

 ## Sites